Cooperative ISAC for LAE: Joint Trajectory Planning, Power allocation, and Dynamic Time Division: Proposed Solution

 where

-To obtain a tractable surrogate, we linearize $\hat R_k[n]$ with respect to the power variables around the current feasible point $\boldsymbol{\eta}^{c(f)}$ while fixing the beamformers at $\mathbf{w}^{c(f)}$, where the superscript $(f)$ indexes the current iteration.
+To obtain a tractable surrogate, we linearize $\hat R_k[n]$ with respect to the communication power variables around the current feasible point $\boldsymbol{\eta}^{c(f)}$, while treating the beamformers $\{\mathbf w^{c}_{m,i}[n]\}$ as fixed parameters determined by the current sensing-assisted beam design.
 The first-order Taylor expansion yields the global upper bound

-where $\hat{R}_k^{(f)}[n]$ and $B^{c(f)}_{m,i}[n]$ are shown in~\eqref{eq:Rhatf_new} and ~\eqref{eq:Bcoef_new}.
+where $\hat{R}_k^{(f)}[n]$ and $B^{c(f)}_{m,i,k}[n]$ are shown in~\eqref{eq:Rhatf_new} and ~\eqref{eq:Bcoef_new}.

 The bound in \eqref{eq:Rhat_upper_new} is tight at the current iterate, i.e., $\hat{R}_k[n]=\hat{R}_k^{(f)}[n]$ and the gradients match at $\eta^{c}=\eta^{c(f)}$.
-Thus, the per-slot objective admits the concave lower bound is given by
+Thus, the per-slot objective admits the following concave lower bound:

 which we maximize in each SCA iteration.